3rd Chess Olympiad

 The Polish gold medalists: Frydman, Tartakower (1st and 2nd from the left), Rubinstein (centre), Makarczyk, and Przepiórka (2nd and 3rd from the right).

 The 3rd Chess Olympiad (Die 3.
-Schacholympiade), organized by the FIDE and comprising an open and women's tournament, as well as several events designed to promote the game of chess, took place between July 13 and July 27, 1930, in Hamburg, Germany.
+Schacholympiade), organized by FIDE and comprising a team tournament, took place between July 13 and July 27, 1930, in Hamburg, Germany.
 The 2nd Women's World Chess Championship also took place during the Olympiad.